rmadar/go-lhe2root-ttbar/README.md

 # LHE to ROOT file converter for ttbar events

 Tool written in go to convert LHE files into ROOT files based on [gohep](https://github.com/go-hep).
-The executable program can be download [here](https://github.com/rmadar/go-lhe2root-ttbar/blob/main/lhe2root/lhe2root).
+The executable program can be downloaded [here](https://github.com/rmadar/go-lhe2root-ttbar/blob/main/lhe2root/lhe2root), by clicking on the `download raw` button.

 ### Output structure